Skip to main content

 This is your opportunity to tell us why you want to study engineering: what is it about engineering that excites you, and how can you demonstrate that interest?

 You could tell us about a hobby that shows off your love of engineering – maybe you’ve built a robot or taught yourself how to program.
 Make sure you mention what it is that you enjoy about it, and what engineering principles you’ve learned.
-Perhaps you’ve managed to find some work experience in an engineering-related field, or you’ve attended one of the Headstart courses taking place around the country – or even in Oxford.
+Perhaps you’ve managed to find some work experience in an engineering-related field, or you’ve attended one of the UNIQ taking place around the country – or even in Oxford.
 Of course, this isn’t possible for everyone, but if it applies to you, tell us!
 Think about the personal and engineering lessons you took away with you.

 One more tip – resist the temptation to exaggerate your interest or overstate your experiences.
 Your interviewer will probably ask you about the hobbies and work experience that you mention, and you’re sure to be found out!